PeramatoG/Label-Colors-GMA3/README.md

   - HTML colors (CSS named colors).
   - Basic color set (compact palette).
   - Optional Rosco and LEE filter lists.
-  - Optional extended **30k** color list for very fine‑grained naming.
+  - Optional extended **30k** color list for very fine-grained naming.
-- Finds the nearest color name using a squared‑distance metric in **linear sRGB**.
+- Finds the nearest color name using a squared-distance metric in **linear sRGB**.
-- Auto‑labels each non‑empty preset with the chosen name: `Label Preset 4.X "Name"`.
+- Auto-labels each non-empty preset with the chosen name: `Label Preset 4.X "Name"`.
 - Reads preset content via `GetPresetData` only (does not touch the Programmer).

 ## Requirements